rawpython/remi/README.md

 </p>

-Remi is a GUI library for Python applications which transpiles an application's interface into HTML to be rendered in a web browser.
-This removes platform-specific dependencies and lets you easily develop cross-platform applications in Python!
+Remi is a GUI library for Python applications that gets rendered in web browsers.
+This allows you to access your interface locally and remotely.

 Do you need support?
 Reach us on: